Pachysandra Procumbens: Allegheny Spurge Ground Cover

 Other pests which are less-common include spider mites and scale.
 Both are fairly rare on your spurge.
 Neem oil is a common preventative for these as well.

 Volutella stem and leaf blight strikes multiple types of pachysandra.
 While pachysandra procumbens is more tolerant of it than other forms, it can still strike.
-This fungal blight causes cankers on stems.
+This fungal blight causes cankers on erect stems.
 It also creates tan to brown spots on leaves which gradually increase in size.
-Over time, the blight can completely cover the leaf surface.
+Over time, the leaf blight can completely cover the leaf surface.

 Promoting good air circulation around your spurge plants helps reduce volutella blight.
 It is more common in damp or rainy conditions, so avoid overhead watering.
 As the weather warms up, it’s less prone to develop.
 Apply copper fungicide to prevent further spread, and trim off damaged material.